 If you need these services, please let us know.

 If you believe that MANA has failed to provide these services or discriminated in another way on the basis of race, color, national origin, age, disability, or sex, you can file a grievance with:

 Vickie Crittenden, Director of Human Resources and Civil Rights Coordinator

 3383 N. MANA Court, Suite 201, Fayetteville, AR 72703

 Phone: (479) 571-6780 Fax: (479) 571-6770

-You can file a grievance in person or by mail, fax, or email.
+You can file a grievance in person or by mail or fax.
 If you need help filing a grievance, Vickie Crittenden, Civil Rights Coordinator is available to help you.

 You can also file a civil rights complaint with the U.S. Department of Health and Human Services, Office for Civil Rights, electronically through the Office for Civil Rights Complaint Portal or by mail or phone at: